pkoning2/pydecnet/README.txt

 Project status:

-As of 8/14/2018, the following are implemented and at least somewhat
+As of 4/22/2019, the following are implemented and at least somewhat
 tested:

-- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP or over an actual UART); SIMH 3.9 payload-only DMC-11 emulation; Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications).
+- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP or over an actual UART); SIMH 3.9 payload-only DMC-11 emulation; Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.

-- MOP on Ethernet, including console carrier (but not counters request)
+- MOP on Ethernet, including console carrier and counters request.

 - Routing layer: endnode, level 1, level 2 (area router).
 Phase II, Phase III, and Phase IV are all implemented.
 Phase II includes partial "intercept node" support (the routing part but not the connection tracking part).
 All have received at least cursory testing.

-- NSP: just the first few bits of packet parsing.
+- NSP and Session Control layer, with support for internal applications (implemented as Python modules).
+There is a functional "mirror" application module which is enabled by default.

-- Simple monitoring via HTTP.
+- Fairly complete monitoring via HTTP or HTTPS, with partial CSS support.

-- An API framework accessed via a Unix domain socket.
-At the moment the only facility available this way is a MOP Console Carrier client.
+- An API framework accessed via JSON.
+At the moment this supports status queries (accessing about the same data as the HTTP monitoring does) as well as a MOP Console Carrier client and MOP Counters Request client.

 - Other infrastructure: simple event logging tied into the Python logging module.
 Configuration file handling somewhat like the DECnet "permanent database" but with syntax similar to Unix commands.

 - An implementation in Python of Johnny Bilquist's bridge, ported from his C program.
 While this is not actually DECnet it is supporting infrastructure and handy for testing.

 To do:

 - More documentation.

-- NSP, Session layer, selected application protocols.
-- DECnet socket API.
-I am planning to replace the earlier API mechanism with one based on streaming JSON.
+- More built-in application: NML (NICE protocol server), EVL (event logger remote source/sink).
+Also support for external applications via additional JSON API mechanisms.

 - Control (not just monitoring) via HTTP.